OcelotWalrus/F-15/README.md

 - For general attack mode, display the currently selected weapon type
 - Fixed liveries whose nose was bugged
 - Tweaked some missiles' data to fit more realistic scenarios (or not)
+- The addition of custom FlightGear AI scenarios for either strike, target interception or dogfight situations

 ---
 ORIGINAL TEXT